 Last summer I had the excellent experience of being sent to Paris for six weeks as assistant editor on the Milla Jovovich movie Faces In the Crowd, which was shooting here in Winnipeg.
 This was purely a matter of luck and coincidence: because of the tax credit rules here and the divvying up of personnel between Manitoba and France in order to maximize the points for each jurisdiction, it turned out that although the editing was to be done in Paris, they needed an assistant from Winnipeg for the first stage of post-production.
 And they needed someone who could go next week.
-Now, I’d never actually worked on a commercial feature before (I’ve edited a lot of documentary, but only two small, independent features), and I’d never previously been anyone’s assistant – I started out as an editor from the beginning.
+Now, I’d never actually worked on a commercial feature before (I’ve edited a lot of documentaries, but only two small, independent features), and I’d never previously been anyone’s assistant – I started out as an editor from the beginning.
 So, I wasn’t actually qualified, but there was no one else available at a moment’s notice.

 Paris, needless to say, was amazing.
 It has incredible energy, with its large population squeezed into a very small area (I was told that it’s actually the most densely populated urban area on the planet), with life constantly spilling out into the streets.
 And once I had the editing room functioning, my only tasks were receiving and checking the rushes once or twice a week, digitizing them into the Avid and occasionally trouble-shooting issues with the post-production supervisor in Regina and the lab back in Toronto.
 As Antoine Vareille, the editor, was cutting during the day after the first two weeks and I was working evenings, I had a lot of free time just to wander about the city.
 It was like a six-week paid vacation.

 Paris has a reputation for being a cineaste’s city and it’s quite true: the French love movies, and they love old movies.
 Along with the new releases, theatres are constantly showing revivals of classics.
 That attitude also manifests in the DVDs that are produced in France – I quickly discovered the best places to look for disks … MK2, FNAC, Virgin … The city was flooded with mouthwatering titles, though unfortunately for someone like me, embarrassingly unilingual, the French don’t seem to be interested in expanding their market, and most of the DVDs they produce don’t have English subtitles.
 This surprised me at first as, coming from Canada, I take subtitling for granted – almost everything here has French subtitles and even optional French dub tracks.
 So there were things I would really have liked to get that turned out to be of no use to me: a box set of early Mexican Bunuel films, Alain Resnais’ Je t’aime, je t’aime (seen only once, decades ago, and still unavailable in an English-friendly version – why Criterion stopped after Last Year At Marienbad and Hiroshima, Mon Amour, I don’t know).
+(Note: Kino eventually released it on Blu-ray in 2015.)

 One of my favourite discoveries was a budget line of DVDs from Editions Montparnasse.
 This company puts out an RKO Collection which has well over a hundred titles.
 While some of the more prominent movies are already available in region 1, and others have begun to appear as Warner Archive releases, and while the quality is quite variable (DVD Beaver is often critical of them), there are movies available in this series which I hadn’t previously had access to – I only bought a dozen, but there were quite a few more that I was tempted by.